inmanta/inmanta-core/docs/quickstart.rst

       machines.
     * The templates directory contains templates that use parameters from the configuration model to generate configuration files.
-    * Python files in the plugins directory are loaded by the platform and can extend it using the Inmanta API.
+    * The plugins plugins directory contains python file that are loaded by the platform and can extend it using the Inmanta API.